Cary McDermott

 What if I need to cancel?

-Please give as much notice as possible if you need to cancel, by phone or text.
+Please give as much notice as possible if you need to cancel, preferably by phone or text.
 This means that someone else can use the time should they need it.

 You will be charged for your session if 24 working hours notice is not given of cancellation.
 This means if you are not going to be able to make your Monday appointment it would need to be cancelled on Friday.